alexandragranstrom/countdown-app/README.md

 The text resizing works well, but it could be smoother.
 Right now, the font size adjusts to fill the screen width, but it can feel a bit "jumpy" when resizing the window.
 This could be improved by waiting a short moment before recalculating the size (debouncing), and using smoother rendering with requestAnimationFrame – found this when looking into other solutions in Angular and believe this could provide a smoother user experience.

-### Additional Considerations

-These are just my top things I would prioritize for this assignment, but there are so many other things I could do, for example:
+While these are the key improvements I would prioritize, there are several other areas that could enhance the application:

-- Accessibility
+- Accessibility improvements (ARIA labels, keyboard navigation)
-- UI polish
+- UI/UX polish and animations
-- Setting up a CI/CD pipeline
+- CI/CD pipeline implementation
-- Error handling
+- Comprehensive error handling and user feedback

-The list is long, but as I was a bit short on time this week, I felt this would be a good start.
+Given more time, I would work on these improvements to make the app more robust and user-friendly.